emuso

 Perfect 5th

 The perfect 5th occurs is a large number of scale types (all the commonly used types) and in the major and minor chord families.
-The shapes are show below.
+The shapes are shown below.

 I hope this gets you going.
 Practice these by choosing one or two intervals, draw their shapes on paper, then have guitar in hand and form the shapes and look at your fingers.
 Shut your eyes, and feel that shape in your hand.
 Then try moving the shape (slide it).
 Then try playing it, take your hand off, and put it down somewhere else (all with eyes shut).
 Watch out for how the shape changes when on the G and B string pair.
 I’d only do 5 – 10 minutes on the guitar.
+Do something completely different (music or othrwise).
 Come back to it again 30 minutes later.
 Then a few hours later.
 You’ll learn these very quickly.

 As importantly, listen to the sound quality, and get a mate to practice with you, if you can, or use an ear training program.
-If you’ve recognised the sound quality, you then know the interval shape to apply from that start note. emuso/Studio comes with two built in interactive ear trainers, one for melody, one for chords.
+If you’ve recognised the sound quality, you then know the interval shape to apply from that start note. emuso/Studio comes with an interactive ear trainer, that deals with melody, and harmony (chords).

 Next time